LibertarianComputerClub/Password-Derivation/README.md

 final length: 128

+# How to run it?
+Inside the downloaded repository, run: **python3.8 password-derivation.py**

 # What are it's use cases?
 Well, password derivation makes brute-forcing someone's password very, very hard, if I dare even to say impossible.
 So in short - it turns a short-password-to-remember into a strong password that no one can guess.
 I use it; You should use it.